Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Ava’s phone rang, interrupting her, and she pulled a face.
 She’d set a different ringtone for when her editor Jason was calling off the work line.
 He’d only be calling now if something big had come up.

-*"Mierda…"* She gave Ben and Charlotte an apologetic look and fished the phone out of her pocket.
+*"Mierda..."* She gave Ben and Charlotte an apologetic look and fished the phone out of her pocket.
 She made a point of buying pants with *real* pockets.

 "This is Ava."